qbcubed3/CS-260-startup/README.md

 **Support for Future Websocket** - Has a popup that reminds the user to do the survey.
 Right now it goes at random times, but Websocket will be used to make it appear at the right time.

 **Application Logic** - The survey is fully useable with selectable options and a slideable rank.
 This data is parsed and saved.
+I also added the logic to take the data and use it to create a graph with correct labels and values for the average happiness when they do certain activities.